 Construction began at Grand Coulee and Bonneville, both multiple-purpose dams, in 1933; Bonneville was completed in 1938 and Grand Coulee in 1941.
 The last major dams completed in the Columbia system were Lower Granite on the Snake River and Libby on the Kootenai, both in 1975.
 Many more dams were finished later, but they were smaller.

 Of the 274 hydroelectric dams in the Columbia River Basin today, 19 are in British Columbia.
 There are 14 dams on the mainstem Columbia from Mica to Bonneville, and five on the lower Snake from Hells Canyon Dam to Ice Harbor Dam.
-Collectively, Columbia River Basin dams have a total nameplate capacity of 36,682.2 megawatts and produce, on average, 16,604.42 megawatts of electricity.
-This is more than half of the energy and more than 60 percent of the capacity of the region’s total electricity supply.
+As of July 2017, Columbia River Basin hydropower dams have a total nameplate capacity of 34,318 megawatts and produce, on average, 16,254 megawatts of electricity.
+This is 54.4 percent of the total generating capacity and 55.7 percent of the total average annual energy produced in the Northwest electricity supply.